 Wombat Hill Botanical Gardens, Daylesford, VIC: Have the camera handy when strolling through these historical gardens, which are perched at the top of an extinct volcano.
 As you meander along paths it’s easy to be enchanted by the magical surrounds: myriad plants and flowers jostles for attention.
 Yet it’s from atop Pioneer's Memorial Tower that you’ll really want that camera: exceptional panoramic views are laid out in front of you.
 Take a peek when visiting the neighbouring Goldfields region.

 Kings Park and Botanic Garden, Perth, WA: There are 3000-plus varieties of Western Australian plants to discover, and various points of interest, but the reason this is one of Perth’s biggest attractions is all to do with the sensational views that are gifted from here.
 Head for the State War Memorial for outstanding city vistas, or climb the DNA Tower for widespread views.
+Check this out while staying in Perth.

 Australian Arid Lands Botanic Garden, Port Augusta, SA: This is not your typical botanical garden, and a visit here is an eye opener.
 Uncover another side of Australia’s landscape – that of the southern arid zone of Australia.
 Marvel at the survival skills of the many plants that thrive in harsh conditions, where the temperatures are hot and the rainfall scarce.
 Contrast this with the garden’s neighbouring marine landscape, where mangroves are heavily populated.